 Column (C) is the sales amounts that sellers get,

-i.e. its value represents the sum of column (c) and column (d).
+i.e., its value represents the sum of columns (c) and (d).

 Copy and Paste Values via Paste Options

 If you left-click inside the cell, you will see the formula used in the file, which we want to remove and keep only the final value.
 See the screenshot below to remove the formula.

 By this method, you can copy the data without a formula to another area using the paste options in the sheets. #remove formula.

 Select values or cells, which we select by cursor while sheet hold the left mouse button.

 On the Home tab, select copy icon at the top of the page on the ribbon in the Clipboard group, or use the keyboard shortcut and press ctrl c.